54L1M/shenfiles/scripts/README.md

 **Project Environment Switcher**

 A utility for managing `.env` files for different projects and deployment environments (e.g., dev, staging, prod).
+Its configuration is located at `~/.config/p4/p4e.yaml`.

 **What it does:**
 - Uses `fzf` for interactively selecting a project and an associated environment profile (e.g., `.env.dev`, `.env.prod`).